bryanhughes/bbg-demo/README.md

 to the Beaglebone.
 You can run this from any computer.
 The Android application is a very simple mobile application that allows you to control the Beaglebone.

+This tutorial goes over assembling the kit and getting started with a dashboard of your own.
+Specifically, you will:

+* Assemble the Beaglebone Green Wireless with Seeed Grove Cape
+* Installing the release which includes python scripts to control the sensors and the java app to connect to Nucleus developed with the Warp IoT SDK
+* Read from Grove plug-and-play sensors
+* Send collected data to a real-time mobile application developed with the Warp IoT SDK

+Let's get started!

 #### What Exactly Can You Do?
-This project demonstrates how to stream telemetry data, temperature and humidity, from the Beaglebone Green to the SpaceTime IoT Warp Platform via the
+This project demonstrates how to stream telemetry data, temperature and humidity, from the Beaglebone Green Wireless to the SpaceTime IoT Warp Platform via the Warp IoT SDK.
-SDK.
 It also demonstrates how to send back messages to the device to control it.
 Their are two elements on the Beaglebone that you can control, the LED light and the message displayed on the OLED screen.
 When there is no specific message being displayed, or after 5 minutes of displaying the custom message, the device switches back to display the temperature and humidity.

 ### Connecting the Hardware
 The parts to build this project include: